rizwan-kh/rizwan-kh.github.io/content/posts/vault-aad-integration.md

 ```

-#### verify OIDC login with above role
+#### verify OIDC login with the above role
 You can now try to log in using the above role via the below command or use the Vault UI with the OIDC method and role `aad`.

 ```
 vault login -method=oidc role=aad
 ```
-You will be authenticated to login but won't be able to see any credentials yet as policies are not yet set, which will be completed as below
+You will be authenticated to log in but won't be able to see any credentials yet as policies are not yet set, which will be completed below

 #### create two policy per team - read-only and read/write/delete
 ```